rramosp/infgw-example/README.md

 **Suggested troubleshooting scenario**

+starting configuration (as in `02-deployment.yaml`):

+- start with a single llm pod (set `replicas` to 1 in `02-deployment.yaml`).
+- don't use LoRA adapters, just a single model.
+- use easily obtainable machines.

 open three shells in different windows

-- start with a single llm pod (set `replicas` to 1 in `02-deployment.yaml`)
 - one to monitor the llm serving pod `k logs -f ${LLM_POD}`
 - one to monitor the inference pool pod `k logs -f ${INFPOOL_POD}`
 - one to send `curl` requests to the gateway and the llm serving pod.

-you should see the requests getting to the inference pool and then to an llm pod.
+you should see the requests getting to the inference pool and then to the llm pod.

+then you can redeploy adding complexity gradually (LoRA, different models, more powerful hardware, etc.)